Unlimited Roofing Contractor

 The Illinois business portion covers the Roofing Industry Licensing Act, lien law, worker classification, and insurance compliance.
 Plumber and Chicago GC applicants see similar law questions inside their trade exams.

-Practice with our national Business & Law exam hub for cross-state baseline rules.
+Practice with our Illinois Business & Law simulator and the national Business & Law exam hub for cross-state baseline rules.

 More: National NASCLA exam guide and our in-depth NASCLA Accredited Exam study walkthrough.

-Because illinois contractors juggle Chicago’s 90-inch freeze–thaw cycles, Mississippi River floodplains, and downstate tornado alley, this four-week outline targets what Illinois field inspectors and your licensing board exam items actually test—not generic national prep.
+Because Illinois contractors juggle Chicago’s 90-inch freeze–thaw cycles, Mississippi River floodplains, and downstate tornado alley, this four-week outline targets what Illinois field inspectors and your licensing board exam items actually test—not generic national prep.

 IDFPR licenses roofing contractors, IDPH licenses plumbers, and municipalities such as Chicago license general contractors.